World-Information.Org: Deep Search (I) — Vienna 2008

-Critical Strategies in Art and Media - New York 2009
+Critical Strategies in Art and Media - New York, 2009

-This conference on the future of cultural freedom and cultural intelligence in digital theory and practice took place at the Austrian Cultural Forum New York.
+This conference on the future of cultural freedom and cultural intelligence in digital theory and practice took place at the Austrian Cultural Forum, New York.
 It followed attempts to go beyond the obsolete models of the artist/author as genius and searched for collective and collaborative practices that could invent new terrains and flows.
-New kinds of 'virtual' spaces and their role for critical cultural practices were discussed.
-The conference also aimed at developing strategies that could elude being instrumentalized by the creative industries in their „seemingly infinite appetite for things radical“.
+New kinds of virtual spaces and their role for critical cultural practices were discussed.
+The conference also aimed at developing strategies that could allude to being instrumentalized by the creative industries in, their seemingly infinite appetite for things "radical".

-Deep Search (II) - Vienna 2010
+Deep Search (II) — Vienna, 2010

-The debate on the policies of searching continued 2010 with the conference "Deep Search II": "The automatic classification of data, its indexing, and its evaluation are at the heart of new communication environments.
+The debate on the policies of searching continued in 2010 with the conference "Deep Search II": "The automatic classification of data, its indexing, and its evaluation are at the heart of new communication environments.
 What lies beneath is not just a drive to organize the world's information, but also to classify human relations: from the management of the modern workplace and consumers in mass societies, to the bio-political management of the network society."

-Shared Digital Futures - Vienna 2013
+Shared Digital Futures — Vienna, 2013

-The conference "Shared Digital Futures" dealt with the impact of digital networking technologies to the production of culture and examined about the new role of the artwork as the same end product and raw material for further production of culture, models for sustainable funding of Commons, new forms of collective authorship and the opportunities opened by the blurring of boundaries between artists and audiences.
+The conference "Shared Digital Futures" dealt with the impact of digital networking technologies to the production of culture and examined the new role of the artwork as the same end product and raw material for further production of culture, models for sustainable funding of Commons, new forms of collective authorship, and the opportunities opened by the blurring of boundaries between artists and audiences.

-Information as a reality - Linz, 2014
+Information as a reality — Linz, 2014

 The conference and exhibition "Information as a reality" in cooperation with the magazine Springerin and with Ars Electronica at the Lentos Art Museum in Linz dealt with critical cultural practices in digital networks and the increasing change of social reality by digital models and virtual information regimes.
 Cultural workers have played an important pioneering role in the colonization of digital worlds.
 What role can they assume now, 20 years after the emergence of the Internet?

-Digital Clouds and Urban Spaces - Vienna 2014
+Digital Clouds and Urban Spaces — Vienna, 2014

-The conference "Digital Clouds and Urban Spaces" at Architekturzentrum Wien focused on Smart Cities and the city as an information system where urbanity is increasingly shaped by networks of informational technologies.
+The conference "Digital Clouds and Urban Spaces" at Architekturzentrum Wien focused on smart cities and the city as an information system, where urbanity is increasingly shaped by networks of informational technologies.
 The conference took account to the fact, that this does not only apply to phenomena as traffic control systems or planning models, but that the world of work, social spaces and cultural processes are also subject to substantial transformations related to these developments.
 Before this backdrop, the conference questioned the simplistic promises made by global corporations and their technologies to render cities more efficient, safer and cleaner.

-Critical Net Practice – Vienna 2015
+Critical Net Practice — Vienna, 2015

 In a cooperation with the magazine Springerin World-Information Institute revisited 20 years of net culture.
 The resulting texts formed the main part of issue XXI/1 (winter 2015) of the magazine.
 Issue Presentation (MAK – Museum of Applied Arts, Vienna): Critical Net Practice: Information as a reality?
 Jumper / Band XXI, No. 1, Winter 2015.